Student loans: what are they and how do you apply

 While parents can start saving for college from an early age – some parents start saving straight after they’ve left the delivery room through plans such as a 529 Savings Plan, a tax-free plan that lets you put aside money regularly and invest it to help grow the tuition pot – the majority of students will need a loan.

-According to Education Data Initiative, 92.8 million Americans have had student loan debt at some point, while Forbes state 55 percent of students from public four-year institutions had student loans, and 57 percent of students from private non-profit four-year institutions took on education debt.
+According to Education Data Initiative, 92.8 million Americans have had student loan debt at some point, while Forbes states that 55% of students from public four-year institutions had student loans, and 57% of students from private non-profit four-year institutions took on education debt.

 Are there different types of student loans?